Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Comparing classification schemes

+The overlap between \SB disks, and single component disks from \textsc{ProFuse} is high, with a bijective agreement value of 57\%.
+The top left box in the lower panel of Fig. \ref{fig:ModelSelectionMatrix} shows that 84\% of all visually determined disks according to the \SB classes are flagged as disks according to the ProFuse model classifications, however of the ProFuse class disks, 68\% are visually classed as disks.
+Through comparison with the top panel, it can be seen that the ProFuse disks contain a larger portion of higher-mass, redder objects, that have been visually classed as either two-component or spheroid systems, despite all having low Sers\'{i}c indices.

+The agreement between visual disks from DR4, and single component disks from \textsc{ProFuse} is also high, with a bijective agreement value of 59.6\%.
+Of the 29\% of \textsc{ProFuse} disks that are not classed as DR4 disks, the majority of these fall into the \texttt{dBD} category (disk with a diffuse bulge), which makes sense as such two-component systems with non-compact bulges are likely best modelled by a single component in our \textsc{ProFuse} setup (this uncertainty is shown by the fact that DR4 \text{dBD} galaxies are fairly evenly divided between \textsc{ProFuse} Disk, 2-comp, and Ambig categories).

-For each matrix entry, a dashed box indicates regions that we would reasonably expect to be populated if the classification schemes were working perfectly as intended.
-The fact that the majority of these regions are highly populated generally suggests that the classification schemes are working fairly consistently.
-The agreement between visual disks from DR4, and single components from \textsc{ProFuse} is shown to be high, with a bijective agreement value of 59.2\%.
-The \Hubble class that is most similar to pure-disk systems is \texttt{Sd} (where there is no prominent bulge), and so it is reassuring to see that the bijective agreement between \textsc{ProFuse} Disk and \texttt{Sd-Irr} galaxies is also high (with a value of 50.1\%).
-It is notable that there is also a substantial overlap between pure disks and \texttt{Sab-Scd} systems (which are regarded as having bulges, albeit not as prominent as lenticular galaxies), albeit smaller (9.5\%).
+The \Hubble class that is most similar to pure-disk systems is \texttt{Sd} (where there is no prominent bulge), and so it is reassuring to see that the bijective agreement between \textsc{ProFuse} Disk and \texttt{Sd-Irr} galaxies is also high (with a value of 50.3\%).
+It is notable that there is also a substantial overlap between pure disks and \texttt{Sab-Scd} systems (which are deemed to have smaller bulges), albeit smaller (9.6\%).